 - Wireless charging

 The Pixel 4 is a small phone by modern standards, which means there's a smaller battery inside.
 With that you expect a difference in day-to-day performance.
 But what we found with the Pixel 4 is that it's just inconsistent - and not long-lasting enough much of the time.
+Even a few months in, we're still not getting a reliable, consistent battery experience.

 Some days we'd struggle to get past 5pm before getting that red line in the battery indicator, and not on particularly heavy-use days either.
 Other days it lasted as we expect a phone to, getting to after dinner fairly comfortably.

 We found that particularly on the days where we tested the camera, the battery drain was severe.
 Similarly, on days when we travelled, the battery seemed to drain heavily too, even without using the phone all that much.
-On another days, working from with light to moderate usage the phone got to bed time.
+On another days, working from home with light to moderate usage the phone got to bed time.

 The short version is: if you use your phone a lot during the day, particularly taking photos, you may want to opt for the bigger Pixel, because this probably won't get you through a full day.